 In front of the house where I grew up was an unkempt lot in which a ~5 meter tall tree once stood among the weeds and grass.
 It had a smooth, whitish trunk while its branches sprout outward from the top like a parasol.
 Once a year the tree becomes dotted with small white flowers akin to the famous cherry blossoms of Japan—and just like their Japanese counterpart, their white petals get carried away easily by the wind too.
 These flowers turn into small, green fruits which are as hard as a pebble.
-After a few days, these green fruits turn into red and succulent “cherries” which makes the whole tree look like a Christmas tree with tiny red baubles.
+After a few days, these green fruits turn into red and succulent “cherries” which make the whole tree look like a Christmas tree with tiny red baubles.

 For English speakers, that tree is known as the Calabur Tree or Jamaica Cherry Tree.
 Here in the Philippines, it is widely known as aratilis, aratiles, datiles depending on what your dialect is.
 It’s quite hard to pronounce the l and the r, thats why we (and by “we”, I mean the children in our neighborhood exclusively) call it as alatiris.
 In the binomial system, it is known as Muntingia calabura.
 Even though it’s from South America, you can find it everywhere here in the Philippines because it already is a naturalized species.